sdam-au/GI_ETL/README.md

 ---

 ## Purpose
-The purpose of this repository is to extract the PHI dataset from numerous `.csv` files into one tabular object in python (pandas dataframe), clean it, and to upload it to sciencedata.dk for further usage.
+The purpose of this repository is to extract the PHI dataset from numerous `.csv` files into one tabular object in Python (pandas dataframe), clean it, and upload it to sciencedata.dk for further usage.

 ---
 ## Authors